RichTeaMan/combine-derby-godot/readme.md

 This project should be opened in Godot 4 (.NET is not required).
 Download it from [godotengine.org](https://godotengine.org/download/).

+## Command Line Arguments

+Command line arguments can be set in the Godot editor in project settings at editor/run/main_run_args.

+* `--vehicle-editor`.
+Starts the vehicle editor.
+* `--render <scene file path>`.
+Starts render studio for taking a screenshot of parts.
+The file path must be to a valid tscn file. `res://` will be preprended if it's not in the path.

+No command line arguments will make the game to go the normal start screen.
+Command line parsing is done in `ProgStart.cs`.

 ## Attributions

 * Wet mud texture: https://godotengine.org/asset-library/asset/334